Transformation hub for the automotive wiring harness value chain.

 Support for transformation processes in the wiring harness industry

-The Trafo-Hub-LS combines results from research with the practical needs of the wire harness industry.
+The Transformation-Hub-LS combines results from research with the practical needs of the wire harness industry.
 The conceptual basis is an end-to-end transfer model that captures the needs of the companies and guides them step by step to the implementation of lighthouse projects.

 Bridge and hub function

 The conceptual basis is an end-to-end transfer model.
 It is based on an adapted AIDA approach, at the end of which there are concrete implementation activities by the companies.
-In the course of the project, the Trafo-Hub-LS aims to expand the target group in the direction of the electrical and electronics (E/E) domain.
+In the course of the project, the Transformation-Hub-LS aims to expand the target group in the direction of the electrical and electronics (E/E) domain.
 Likewise, close cooperation with other hubs such as powertrain and interior will be sought, as these are inseparable from the on-board network.

 Wiring harness industry in transition